 Mignolet kicked off his first season at Anfield as the Reds' first-choice stopper and enjoyed a dream debut when his penalty save in the closing minutes preserved a 1-0 home triumph over Stoke.

-After briefly being dropped from the Liverpool side in December 2014, the Belgian has restored his place as Anfield's top stopper with a string of impressive performances.
-These included a run of five clean sheets that begun with his return to the side against Burnley.
+After briefly being dropped from the Liverpool side in December 2014, the Belgian restored his place as Anfield's top stopper with a string of impressive performances in the remainder of the season.